 Did you know as of 2015 FASD is now a diagnostic term in Canada?

-And I found out in 2018 it is also the diagnostic term used in Australia!
+It is also the diagnostic term used in Australia.
 Click here for more information.
-France also uses FASD.
+I believe France and South Africa also use FASD.

 The following is from the Asante Centre :